Finding a travel companion can make travel better but it can also make it worse.

-There was a lively discussion on matching services for solo travelers on the Solo Travel Society on Sunday.
+There was a lively debate about finding a travel partner on the Solo Travel Society on Facebook.

 - The majority of people considered this service counter to solo travel.
 Karen wrote: “I don't want to connect with anyone, love being solo.“